Grate-Oracle-Lewot/GrateCrystal/README.md

 - AI_STATUS now discourages Leech Seed if the player is a Grass type, and no longer discourages Sleep moves based on nonexistent type immunities.

-- AI_SETUP now encourages stat-up moves if the player is currently flying or underground and the enemy is faster, and discourages stat-down moves if the player has Mist or a Substitute.
-It still also does everything from vanilla.
+- AI_SETUP now always discourages stat-down moves if the player has either Mist or a Substitute, and always encourages stat-up moves if the player is currently in the middle of Fly or Dig and the AI's Pokémon is faster, thus avoiding a wasted turn.
+It also encourages both stat-up and stat-down moves if the player is using Bide, barring the aforementioned Mist and Substitute.
+When none of those conditions are met, it still has all of its vanilla behavior: 50% chance to encourage stat-up moves on the AI Pokémon's first turn, 50% chance to encourage stat-down moves on the player's Pokémon's first turn, and high chance to discourage both otherwise.

 - AI_TYPES now encourages moves in the Rain Dance and Sunny Day lists if those weather conditions are up, in addition to its type effectiveness check.
 It does not encourage Blizzard in Hail.